Dances with Waves

 Surf & Turf Option

-Exchange one day of paddling for a full-day guided hike in nearby Enderby Cliffs Provincial Park and Save $30 per person.
-Read about the hike at https://nobleadventures.net/summer-fun/enderby-cliffs-hike/
+Exchange one day of paddling for a full-day guided hike in nearby Enderby Cliffs Provincial Park.
+Read about the hike at http://nobleadventures.net/summer-fun/enderby-cliffs-hike/